 Strong, natural brows are here to stay—which is why if your arches are of the sparser variety, the FOMO is real.
-But while you've likely heard that if you've plucked your brows for long enough, they don't stand a chance of coming back, in many cases, that's simply not true—we can promise you that from experience.
+While you've likely heard that if you've plucked your brows for long enough they don't stand a chance of coming back, in many cases, that's simply not true—we can promise you that from experience.

-Follow these eight essential rules to help your arches meet their full potential.
+Follow these three essential rules to help your arches meet their full potential.